Measuring the Availability and Response Times of Public Encrypted DNS Resolvers: Conclusion

 \section{Conclusion}

 The increased deployment of encrypted DNS, including DNS-over-HTTPS~(DoH) has been accompanied both with ``mainstream'' DoH deployments in major browser vendors, as well as a much broader deployment of encrypted DNS servers around the world that are not among the common choices for resolvers in major browsers.
 Understanding the viability of this larger set of encrypted DNS resolvers is important, particularly given that a lack of diversity of viable resolvers potentially could create new privacy concerns, if only a small number of organizations provided good performance.
 We find that many non-mainstream resolvers have higher median response times than mainstream ones, particularly if the resolvers are not local to the region; in contrast, most mainstream resolvers appear to be replicated and provide better response times across different geographic regions.
-Some non-mainstream resolvers exhibit particularly poor performance, exceeding four times the network round-trip latency between the client and resolver.
-In some cases, however, a local non-mainstream resolver can exhibit equivalent performance as compared mainstream resolvers (\eg, {\tt ordns.he.net} in North America, {\tt dns.alldns.com} in Europe, and {\tt doh.libredns.gr} in Europe).
+In some cases, however, a local non-mainstream resolver can exhibit equivalent performance as compared mainstream resolvers (\eg, {\tt ordns.he.net}, {\tt freedns.controld.com},{\tt dns.brahma.world}, and {\tt dns.alidns.com}).
 These results suggest both good news and room for improvement in the future: On the one hand, viable alternatives to mainstream encrypted DNS resolvers do exist.
 On the other hand, users need easy ways of finding and selecting these alternatives, whose availability and performance may be more variable over time than mainstream resolvers.
-There is also an opportunity to invest in encrypted DNS infrastructure operated by a greater diversity of organizations.
+It is also clear that there is an opportunity to invest in deploying and maintaining reliable, performant, global encrypted DNS infrastructure operated by a greater diversity of organizations.